Attention Sponsors, Be Prepared to Publish Your Interim Clinical Study Results

 The article 37(8) is just one provision in the 99 articles of European Clinical Trials Regulation.
 This EU Clinical Trials Regulation has not finished surprising our industry.

-For additional questions on the EU Clinical Trials Regulation, fill out this form and we’ll connect you with Karim.
+For additional questions on the EU Clinical Trials Regulation, fill out this form and we’ll connect you with a transparency expert.